GarnetSunset/speenMultiTool/README.md

 When building the lnk make sure to ask the user for a set of keys to trigger them.

 Make a UI, these are degenerates just like me.

+Drop the mp3s in %appdata% under a folder called "vinnySpeen" for easy deletion.